 Timber Lake Trail is a 9.6 mile lightly trafficked out and back trail located near Grand Lake, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.

 Timber Lake Trail passes through forests and meadows to reach the open area at Timber Lake.
 Timber Lake is located 4.8 miles from the Timber Creek Trailhead on the west side of Rocky Mountain National Park.
 It shares a large, level basin with two adjacent ponds beneath Mt Ida.
 A well-cut trail leads through diverse forests and luxuriant meadows where moose and elk sightings are common.
 Visitors will enjoy excellent fishing and room to explore this idyllic alpine lake setting.